Fish health team

 Cristi Swan is the Fish Health Specialist and team leader for the Fish Health Section at FES.
 Prior to taking on the Fish Health Specialist position, she was in charge of bacteriology and vaccine projects at FES.
 She earned both her B.S. and M.S. degrees from the University of Idaho in Fisheries Resources with a focus on fish health.
 Her master's work focused on the identification of a localized mucosal immune response in rainbow trout and purification of IgM and other proteins from serum and mucus of rainbow trout.
 She also holds A.S. degrees in Water Quality, Parks Management and Forestry.

-Danielle Van Vliet serves as the parasitologist at the Fisheries Experiment Station.
+Danielle Van Vliet is a Fish Health Microbiologist at the Fisheries Experiment Station.
 Danielle earned both her B.S.
 (2011) and Ph.D.
 (2016) from the Fisheries and Wildlife Department at Michigan State University.
-Danielle's graduate work focused on the epidemiology of Flavobacterium psychrophilum infections in the Great Lakes and beyond.
-Danielle's passion took her to Utah to continue aquatic animal health work, where she's primarily responsible for conducting fish health inspections, Myxobolus cerebralis (causative agent of whirling disease) and Schyzocotyle acheilognathi (Asian tapeworm) testing, and assisting in diagnostic services.
+Danielle's graduate work focused on the epidemiology of Flavobacterium psychrophilum infections in the Great Lakes and beyond. passion took her to Utah to continue aquatic animal health work, where she conducts fish health inspections, assists in diagnostics services, and uses traditional laboratory methods (microscopy, bacteriology, gross pathology, cell culture, etc) and molecular techniques (DNA extractions, PCR, etc) to test for prohibited pathogens here in the state.
 Danielle has been a member of the American Fisheries Society–Fish Health Section since 2011, and has a major interest in fish health management as a whole, and particularly F. psychrophilum control strategies.
-She also enjoys teaching, sharing her passions, and inspiring the next generation of scientists, as well as fishing, kayaking, camping, and spending time with her three cats and pet snake.
+She also enjoys teaching, sharing her passions, and inspiring the next generation of scientists, as well as fishing, kayaking, camping, and spending time with her dog, three cats, eight chickens, and pet snake.